OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-17.md

 ## Acts 17:33

-At that, Paul left the Council.
+With that, Paul departed from the Council.

 ## Acts 17:34